awpala/my-omscs-notes/cse-6220/01-basic-model-of-locality.md

 <img src="./assets/01-087Q.png" width="650">
 </center>

 Consider again (cf. Section 13) the conventional matrix multiplication algorithm.
-Suppose now that the computation is performed in a block-by-block manner (as in the figure shown above), whereby the constituent matrices $A$, $B$, and $C$ are conceptually "divided" into smaller "blocks" of size $b \times b$.
+Suppose now that the computation is performed in a block-by-block manner (as in the figure shown above), whereby the constituent matrices $A$ , $B$ , and $C$ are conceptually "divided" into smaller "blocks" of size $b \times b$ .
 The corresponding ***algorithm*** to accomplish this can be defined as follows:

 $$
 \boxed{